New Meters & CWSA’s

 - All properties served by new meters must be in compliance with Ordinance 89 Water Use Limitations available here

-- Projects are encouraged to utilize the District’s list of Water Use Efficiencies and Best Practices available here.
-As part of the CWSA application, the Owner must acknowledge receipt of the Water Use Efficiencies and Best Practices.
+- Projects are encouraged to utilize the District’s list of Conservation Best Practices available here.
+As part of the CWSA application, the Owner must acknowledge receipt of the Conservation Best Practices.

 - In accordance with Ordinance 96, modifications of an existing meter service, such as an increase in meter size or issuance of additional meters on a property, are prohibited except under certain circumstances as authorized by the General Manager.